vrmgervais/windows_to_USB_Ubuntu/README.md

-# NOTE: The bash script (create_windows_usb.sh) is working as expected (Tested and built on PopOS 22.04).
+# NOTE: The bash script (iso-to-usb.sh) is working as expected (Tested and built on PopOS 22.04).
 The content of this README can be applied to the bash script functionality #
 # The Python script runs a GUI to do the same as the bash script #

 # Write Windows ISO to USB drive under Ubuntu #